mitogen-hq/mitogen/docs/howitworks.rst

   determines the :py:mod:`django` module code in the master has :keyword:`import` statements for :py:mod:`django.utils`, :py:mod:`django.utils.lru_cache`, and :py:mod:`django.utils.version`,
-  and that exceution of the module code on the master caused those modules to appear in the master's :py:data:`sys.modules`, there is high probability execution of the :py:mod:`django` module code in the child will cause the same modules to be loaded.
+  and that execution of the module code on the master caused those modules to appear in the master's :py:data:`sys.modules`, there is high probability execution of the :py:mod:`django` module code in the child will cause the same modules to be loaded.
 Since all those modules exist within the